OpenWav Launches Indie Artist Financing

 A New Financial Avenue for Artists

 The OpenWav Artist Bank is designed to offer independent musicians an alternative to traditional label advances, which often require artists to give up their master rights.
 With the backing of Snafu Records, known for its AI-driven catalog financing, this initiative promises to maintain artists' catalog ownership while providing "responsible financing options," as Mira Howard, Snafu's COO, put it.
-This could be a game-changer for artists who are making a decent income from streaming but need capital to grow their careers.
+This could be significant for artists who are making a decent income from streaming but need capital to grow their careers.

 Jaeson Ma, Co-founder and CEO of OpenWav, explained that their model can advance artists anywhere from five figures to high seven figures, depending on their streaming earnings.
 This approach is tailored for artists earning more than $8,000 annually in streaming royalties.
 They can apply by submitting three years of income reports, after which OpenWav's technology generates multiple offers based on their earning potential.